-“Student Women Embracing Equality at Tulane (SWEET) is the Tulane University student organization for lesbian, bisexual, queer, questioning, and trans women.
-It’s a safe place for queer women to meet and discuss issues, plan fun social and fundraising activities, and volunteer at events to give back to the New Orleans’ LGBTIQA community.
-New members and Loyola students always welcome.”
+5-6pm: SWEET Weekly Meeting (Mosaic Lounge) SWEET is Tulane’s club for lesbian, bisexual, queer, questioning, and trans women, as well as their allies.
+It’s a safe place for queer women to meet and discuss issues, plan fun social and fundraising activities, and volunteer at events to give back to New Orleans’ LGBTQ community.
+Loyola students are also welcome.